azhurb/RoboND-DeepLearning-Project/writeup.md

 As usual in Deep Learning there are many ways to improve the results.
 For the task of this project and I see the following ways to improve:
 1. Use more layers in Decoder and Encoder.
-2. Use bigger dataset for example using data augmentation.
+2. Use bigger dataset, for example, using data augmentation.
 3. Try to reduce learning rate because validation loss curve is not optimal.
 4. Try different optimizers for example Nadam.